trvrb/dynamics-practical/README.md

 **Select the 'Clocks' panel.**

-We default to a strict molecular clock in which sequence substitution occur at some estimated rate per year.
+We default to a strict molecular clock in which substitutions occur at the same rate across branches in the phylogeny.

 ![beauti_clocks](images/beauti_clocks.png)